From Wikipedia

 | |

 Erythrodiplax berenice, commonly known as the seaside dragonlet, is a species of dragonfly in the family Libellulidae.
-It is found mainly at coastal marshes, mangrove swamps, alkaline lakes of eastern North America.[2][3]
+It is found mainly at coastal marshes, mangrove swamps, and alkaline lakes of eastern North America.[2][3]
 It is unique among dragonflies of the western hemisphere in that it can breed in seawater.[4]

 References